zestyxyz/docs/guides/for-advertisers/automations.md

 ---
-description: Things you need to do before creating or renting Space NFT.
+description: Things you need to do to enable the automation features.
 ---

 # Zesty automations